 - What breed is my horse?

 - What do I want to do with my horse over the winter?

 In the wild, wild horses get very thick coats.
 But there they are not ridden, gymnastic, moved or trained.
 Winter takes a lot of energy out of horses because they need to stay warm.
 Most horses feel most comfortable at temperatures between minus 8 to plus 15 degrees, although this also depends on the breed.
 Generally, horses become crisper in the cold season and enjoy the cooler temperatures - they really blossom!

 Should I blanket my horse - yes/no?

-A horse that runs in a sport or is trained at a higher level several times a week is also often tucked in.
+A horse that runs in competitions or is trained at a higher level several times a week is also often tucked in.
 Often these horses are shorn because the thick coat makes them tired quickly.
 When the coat is sweaty through, it often takes hours for it to dry completely.
 During this time there is an increased risk of colds for the animals.
 Here again, individual attention must be paid to the horse.
-Some horses manage fine with their thick coat in winter training, then no blanket is necessary.
+Some horses manage fine with their thick coat in winter training.
+If that is so, no blanket is necessary.

-If you have your horse in an open stable and only want to do light work and rides with him, where he does not really sweat, then neither a shearing nor a blanket is necessary.
+If you have your horse in an open stable and only want to do light work and trail rides with him, where he does not really sweat, then neither a shearing nor a blanket is necessary.
 The only important thing is that your horse can shelter at any time.
-So, make sure that your horse is not rank and standing in the constant rain for days on end.
+So, make sure that your horse is not in low rank and standing in the constant rain for days.
 If this is the case, then you should better put an unlined rain blanket on him.

 You cover every year?
 Then remember to winterize your blankets early enough!
 Check them for holes.
-Also, wash and re-impregnate is the order of the day.
+Also, washing and re-impregnating is the order of the day.

 Should I shear my horse - yes/no?